Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 Explain RAG (Retrieval-Augmented Generation) in simple terms for business.
 No technical jargon.
 3-4 paragraphs.

 Thinking took ~37 seconds.
 The model planned the structure, identified the audience, and chose analogies.
-Result: a structured answer with subheadings, a strong analogy ("a student with all the books in the world vs. an assistant with your company's reference book"), and a comparison table "LLM without RAG vs. with RAG" — which I didn't ask for, but which genuinely improved the answer.
+Result: a structured response with subheadings, a strong analogy ("a student with all the books in the world vs. an assistant with your company's handbook"), and a comparison table "LLM without RAG vs. with RAG" – which I didn't ask for, but which genuinely improved the answer.
 Total time: ~1.5 minutes.

 Thinking took 20.3 seconds.
 The model responded faster.
-Result: 4 paragraphs, there's an analogy ("an intern with an internal knowledge base"), clear and concise.
-But — no table, no subheadings, less structured.
+Result: 4 paragraphs, an analogy ("an intern with an internal knowledge base"), clear and concise.
+However, without a table, without subheadings, less structured.
 Total time: ~50 seconds.

 Parameter With thinking (normal) With /no_think